Regional airline: Early growth

-None of these airlines survive today; some airlines use these names today but are not the direct successors to the original airlines.
 A history and study of regional airlines was published by the Smithsonian Institution Press in 1994 under the title Commuter Airlines of the United States, by R.E.G.
 Davies and I. E. Quastler.

 Deregulation era

 Since the Airline Deregulation Act of 1978, the US federal government has continued support of the regional airline sector to ensure many of the smaller and more isolated rural communities remain connected to air services.
 This is encouraged with the Essential Air Service program that subsidizes airline service to smaller U.S. communities and suburban centers, aiming to maintain year-round service.

 Although regional airlines in the United States are often viewed as small, not particularly lucrative "no name" subsidiaries of the mainline airlines, in terms of revenue, many would be designated major airline carrier status based on the only actual definition of "major airline," in the United States, the definition from the U.S. Department of Transportation.
 This definition is based solely on annual revenue and not on any other criterion such as average aircraft seating capacity, pilot pay, or number of aircraft in the fleet.
 It is common in the U.S. to incorrectly associate aircraft size with the Department of Transportation's designation of major, national, and regional airline.
 The only corollary is the Regional Airline Association, an industry trade group, defines "regional airlines" generally as "...operat(ing) short and medium haul scheduled airline service connecting smaller communities with larger cities and connecting hubs.
 The airlines' fleet primarily consists of 19 to 68 seat turboprops and 30 to 100 seat regional jets."
 To be clear there is no distinction in the Department of Transportation definition of major, national and regional airlines by aircraft size.
 The definition is based on revenue.
 The clash of definitions has led to confusion in the media and the public.